-The WIPP Fire Department personnel are trained in accordance with the WIPP Fire Department 17

-Training Plan, which is kept on file at the WIPP facility.
-The training plan incorporates current 18

-- National Fire Protection Association (NFPA) standards for training Firefighters and ERT 19 members. - 20

-Fire Department Incident Commanders are also trained in accordance with the WIPP Fire 21

-Department Training Plan, which incorporates the Federal Emergency Management Agency 22

-(FEMA), Incident Command System (ICS), and the National Incident Management System 23

-24 (NIMS) standards.

-WIPP personnel who perform EMS duties are licensed through the State of New Mexico 25 and skills maintenance are set forth through state requirements.
-Licenses are maintained by 27

-Emergency Medical Systems Bureau.
-Licensure requirements for training, continuing education, 26 revised.
-In addition to the emergency response training, WIPP Fire Department personnel are 31 required to complete applicable site-specific training, which is described in Permit Attachment F, 32

-- attending training seminars or conferences.
-28 - As described above, emergency response training is conducted in accordance with the WIPP 29

-Fire Department Training Plan, which is updated whenever the applicable standards are 30

-Facility Personnel Permit Training Program.
-33

-D-3 Criteria for Implementation of the RCRA Contingency Plan 34 there is a fire, an explosion, or a release of hazardous wastes or hazardous waste constituents 36 that could threaten human health or the environment, or whenever the potential for such an 37 event exists as determined by the RCRA Emergency Coordinator, as required under 20.4.1.500 38

-The provisions of the RCRA Contingency Plan shall be implemented immediately whenever 35

-NMAC (incorporating 40 CFR §264.51(b)).
-39

-- There may be situations which do not readily lend themselves to an immediate assessment of 40 - the possible hazards to human health and the environment.
-In these cases, the RCRA 41

-1 Emergency Coordinator will implement the RCRA Contingency Plan as a precautionary

-2 measure, regardless of the emergency situation or occurrence, if the RCRA Emergency

-Coordinator has reason to believe that a fire, explosion, or release of hazardous waste or hazardous waste constituents has occurred that could threaten human health or the

-5 environment.
+- The WIPP Fire Department personnel are trained in accordance with the WIPP Fire Department - 29 Training Plan, which is kept on file at the WIPP facility.
+The training plan incorporates current - National Fire Protection Association (NFPA) standards for training Firefighters. - Fire Department Incident Commanders are also trained in accordance with the WIPP Fire - 32 Department Training Plan, which incorporates the Federal Emergency Management Agency - (FEMA), Incident Command System (ICS), and the National Incident Management System - 34 (NIMS) standards. - WIPP personnel who perform EMS duties are licensed through the State of New Mexico - 36 Emergency Medical Systems Bureau.
+Licensure requirements for training, continuing education, - and skills maintenance are set forth through state requirements.
+Licenses are maintained by - 38 attending training seminars or conferences. - As described above, emergency response training is conducted in accordance with the WIPP - 40 Fire Department Training Plan, which is updated whenever the applicable standards are - revised.
+In addition to the emergency response training, WIPP Fire Department personnel are

-In accordance with 20.4.1.500 NMAC (incorporating 40 CFR §264.56(i)), the RCRA Emergency 6 Coordinator, on behalf of the Permittees, will record the time, date, and details of the incident 7 that required implementation of the RCRA Contingency Plan.
-The Secretary of the NMED will 8 be immediately notified by the Permittees.
-Additionally, the Permittees shall submit a written 9 report to the NMED within 15 days of the incident, as specified in Section D-5.
-The following 10 emergency situations, as they pertain to TRU mixed waste and generated hazardous wastes, 11 warrant immediate implementation of the RCRA Contingency Plan by the RCRA Emergency 12 Coordinator in accordance with standard operating procedures on file at the WIPP facility: 13
+- required to complete applicable site-specific training, which is described in Permit Attachment F, - 2 Facility Personnel Permit Training Program. - 3 D-3 Criteria for Implementation of the RCRA Contingency Plan - 4 The provisions of the RCRA Contingency Plan shall be implemented immediately whenever - there is a fire, an explosion, or a release of hazardous wastes or hazardous waste constituents - 6 that could threaten human health or the environment, or whenever the potential for such an - event exists as determined by the RCRA Emergency Coordinator, as required under 20.4.1.300 - 8 NMAC (incorporating 40 CFR §262.260(b)) and 20.4.1.500 NMAC (incorporating 40 CFR - 9 §264.51(b)). - There may be situations which do not readily lend themselves to an immediate assessment of - the possible hazards to human health and the environment.
+In these cases, the RCRA - Emergency Coordinator will implement the RCRA Contingency Plan as a precautionary - measure, regardless of the emergency situation or occurrence, if the RCRA Emergency - 14 Coordinator has reason to believe that a fire, explosion, or release of hazardous waste or - hazardous waste constituents has occurred that could threaten human health or the - 16 environment. - In accordance with 20.4.1.300 NMAC (incorporating 40 CFR §262.265(i)) and 20.4.1.500 NMAC - (incorporating 40 CFR §264.56(i)), the RCRA Emergency Coordinator, on behalf of the - 19 Permittees, will record the time, date, and details of the incident that required implementation of - the RCRA Contingency Plan.
+The Secretary of the NMED will be immediately notified by the - Permittees.
+Additionally, the Permittees shall submit a written report to the NMED within 15 - days of the incident, as specified in Section D-5.
+The following emergency situations, as they - pertain to TRU mixed waste and generated hazardous wastes, warrant immediate - implementation of the RCRA Contingency Plan by the RCRA Emergency Coordinator in - accordance with standard operating procedures on file at the WIPP facility: - Fires